aerickt/steno-dictionaries/README.md

     - `EUPB/SOPL/TPHEU/KWRA` → insomnia
     - `AOE/KWRAL/TEU` → reality
     - Essentially, if the vowel can be approximated with "Y", it is used
+    - This is the same as Plover's main.json, but I still figure it's worth mentioning
+ - `KHUR` is always used for the "chur" sound
+    - In main.json, there are many inconsistent ways to write a word such as "culture"
+        - `KUL/KHAOUR`, `KUL/TAOUR`, `KUL/KHUR`, `KUL/TUR`, etc
+    - In this dictionary, culture is written as `KUL/KHUR`
+    - Other examples:
+        - `HREBG/KHUR` → lecture
+        - `KAP/KHUR` → capture
+        - `PHA/KHUR` → mature

 #### Breaking up multisyllable words
 main.json relies on a lot of dropping unstressed vowels in order to break up words which is also used in this dictionary.
 Words such as "memorize" benefit from a rule like this as the middle syllable is essentially dropped, leaving it unambiguous as to where to break it up: `PHEPL/RAOEUZ`.
 This dictionary also includes some entries where unstressed vowels haven't been dropped, but it is recommended to not use these as they may not be complete.

-If it is still ambiguous as to where a syllable break starts, even if unstressed vowels have been dropped, then the rule is to carry each syllable as far as possible so that every stroke can start with a consonant.
+If it is still ambiguous as to where a syllable break starts (even if unstressed vowels have been dropped) then the rule is to carry each syllable as far as possible so that every stroke can start with a consonant.
 Consonants are also never doubled (`TKPWHROR/REU` (glory) would not be valid).
+I refer to this as the "normal" splitting method.

 Examples:
  - `TPOE/TPHE/TEUBG` → phonetic